Don't miss out – February 22nd Open Day

 • Regional or International Merit Awards which reward International students with up to £2,000 towards course fees

-• Student Starter Kit.
-Get help with up to £1,000 of goods, including a new laptop or iPad.
-Find out about our MDX Student Starter Kit.
+• Through our Financial Packages Support you can get help with up to £1,000 of goods, including a new laptop or iPad.

 Fees disclaimers